 This minor is appropriate for undergraduate students interested in broad exposure to the world of business.
-Undergraduate students interested in pursuing an MBA degree from RIT may use this minor to waive certain MBA foundation courses.
+Undergraduate students interested in pursuing an MBA degree may use this minor to waive certain MBA foundation courses.

-Required Courses-Choose three of the following courses:
+Required Cours ses-Choose three of the following:

-1 U

 0101-301 Financial Accounting

 0102-320 Organizational Behavior

 0104-220 Personal Financial Management

 or

 0104-350 Corporate Finance

 0105-363 Principles of Marketing

 0106-401 Operations and Supply Chain Management

 0110-319 Legal Environment of Business

 0113-310 Global Business: An Introduction